FyroxEngine/rg3d.rs/src/_posts/2026-02-09-fyrox-game-engine-1.0.0-rc.2.md

 # What's Next?

 The next major goal for the project is to release Fyrox 1.0, which is planned for the 7th birthday of the engine which is 19th of March 2026.
+The time before the first stable release will be spent on the final stabilization, book and docs improvements.

 # Support